 Brian W. Fields

 Brian has almost 25 years of experience handling complex litigation involving business tort and contract claims, covenants not to compete, intellectual property, patent and copyright infringement, architect and engineer liability, construction litigation, insurance recovery and coverage, products liability cases involving significant property damage and deaths, and disputes involving cryptocurrency assets under U.S. securities laws.
 He has lead multiple bitcoin and ICO advisor litigation cases.
-He is a member of the Missouri, Kansas and Illinois Bars.
+He is a member of the Missouri and Kansas bars.

 Brian serves as lead outside general counsel to several companies, including a renowned architecture firm, a leading cookware manufacturer, and freight transportation companies.
 He provides his clients with practical legal and business advice, litigation avoidance strategies, contract negotiations, insurance and risk management services, and general employment advice.
 His success has been attributed to his skill in simplifying complex issues into clear, logical arguments.